To Combat The Pandemic, Biden Will Aim To Depoliticize Mask-Wearing

 Along the same lines, Minnesota Gov. Tim Walz, also a Democrat, said at a recent press conference that he wants people to wear masks "and stay healthy if for no other reason that it'll keep you healthy to vote against me in two years."

-He says when people complain to him about the mask mandate in his state (which happens all the time) he asks, "Why would you think I enjoy this at all?"
-He says he hates masks as much as everybody else.
+He said when people complain to him about the mask mandate in his state (which happens all the time) he asks, "Why would you think I enjoy this at all?"
+He said he hates masks as much as everybody else.

 "None of these decisions is politically popular," Walz said.
 "I feel like John Lithgow in Footloose — 'can't dance, can't do this, gotta do this' — and I just am that guy all the time."